Nivola/nivola/README.md

 ### Core components creation
-Creation of namespace and api exposure services of the components of the cmp In nivola/deploy/k8s/core/mylab/beehive-volume.yml look at "hostPath".
+Creation of namespace and api exposure services of the components of the cmp Move to folder __nivola/deploy/k8s__.
+In core/mylab/beehive-volume.yml look at "hostPath" parameter.
 If you start minikube with --driver=none replace <WORKSPACE> with your project folder otherwise mount your workspace passing to minikube '--mount=true --mount-string="<WORKSPACE>:/pkgs" '